Close Menu

 Most electric mountain bikes weigh 20–25 kg, which is 7–10 kg more than a standard mountain bike.
 This can be a factor when transporting or lifting them.

-The reason behind the increased weight is that the motor and battery are bigger, therefore providing higher performance.
+The increased weight is due to the larger motor and battery, which provide higher performance.

 It is always good to buy the model with the most specifications that appeal to you.
 There is no exception to this when purchasing the best one.
 You could consider the following: